huntermcknight/hackthebox-retired/openadmin/openadmin-report.md

 ![](screenshots/ona-local-database-config.png)

-We can use this password to login as jimmy through SSH.
+We can use this password to log in as jimmy through SSH.

 ![](screenshots/jimmy-proof.png)